OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 5. How large a hernia is too large to address with c-TIF? – Marcia (Mimi) Canto (USA)

-6. Can AI help us better predict which endoscopic therapy is most likely to be successful? – Lee Swanström (France)
+6. Can AI help us better predict which endoscopic therapy is most likely to be successful? – Lee L. Swanström (France)

 Complications of Endoluminal Intervention